clue/reactphp-docker/README.md

 * `progress`: for *each* element in the update stream
 * `error`:    once if an error occurs, will close() stream then
+  * Will emit an [`Io\JsonProgressException`](#jsonprogressexception) if an individual progress message contains an error message
+  * Any other `Exception` in case of an transport error, like invalid request etc.
 * `close`:    once the stream ends (either finished or after "error")

 Please note that the resulting stream does not emit any "data" events, so